Highlights of the Collection - Take Two

 *Bill McKibben - The End of Nature (1989)

 Not the first book about global warming, but perhaps the first one with major impact.
-McKibben, who founded climate campaign group 350.org, has been described as "probably the nation's leading environmentalist" of his time.
+McKibben, who later founded climate campaign group 350.org, has been described as "probably the nation's leading environmentalist" of his time.
 [Link]

 Anthology - Heart of the Land (1994)